Siniša Ljepojević: Politician

 Ljepojević appeared in the second position on the We – Voice from the People electoral list in the 2023 Serbian parliamentary election and was elected when the list unexpectedly won thirteen mandates.
 He took his seat when the new assembly convened in February 2024.
 Shortly thereafter, the We movement split into two factions, with list holder Branimir Nestorović leaving to form a new group called We – Power of the People (MI–SN).
-Ljepojević remained with MI–GIN.
-He said that Nestorović had insisted on becoming president of the official political party then being formed, a demand that was rejected by others in the movement.
+Ljepojević initially remained with MI–GIN.
+He said that Nestorović had insisted on becoming president of the official "We" political party then being formed, a demand that was rejected by others in the movement.

 The Serbian Progressive Party (SNS) and its allies won the 2023 election, and both of the We factions now serve in opposition.
 Ljepojević does not hold any committee responsibilities in parliament.
 He is a member of the parliamentary friendship group with Syria, which he joined prior to Bashar al-Assad's fall from power.

+In May 2025, Ljepojević left MI–GIN and became an independent parliamentarian.